Hacklebarney State Park: Animals and Plants

 There are over 100 species of birds that live within the park.
 There are also many species of wildlife that live within the park including the black bear, fox, woodchuck, deer, and squirrels.
 Hunting is allowed within the park in the area that is not designated for day use.
 Fishing is also allowed within the park.
-The New Jersey Division of Fish and Wildlife stock the Black River with Brown, Rainbow, and Brook Trout regularly.
+The New Jersey Division of Fish and Wildlife stock the Black River with Rainbow Trout regularly, while a wild population of brown and brook trout continues to mature into a healthy fishery.
 Throughout the park there are also many endangered plants including the American ginseng, leatherwood, and Virginia pennywort.

 Geology

 The park has the Black River running through the middle of it so there is a lot of built of minerals and other sediment on the side of the river.
 Some of the materials contained there are garnet, biotite, feldspar gneiss, and quartz.

 Climate

 The weather for the park can vary slightly depending on the year, but its climate is similar.
 Fall weather begins around mid-September and will last until November during this time temperatures range from 45–65 F. Winter usually lasts from November to March and will have temperatures from 20–40 F. Spring starts around March and ends around June and will have temperatures from 50–70 F. Summer lasts from June until mid-September and will have an average temperature range from 80-90 F.